Información de la revista

 In the PVS conducted by Vasileios-Periklis et al., all cases of BCC, cSCC, and melanoma were collected from a sample that included all adverse events associated with DMTs for the management of MS from 2004 through 2020 by the FDA Adverse Event Reporting System10.
 They obtained a total of 203,196 reported adverse events.
 A total of 944 of these cases were due to SC.
 The drugs siponimod and fingolimod were associated with a higher risk for developing SC (including BCC, cSCC, and melanoma): siponimod had an OR of 9.68 (5.48-15.7) and fingolimod an OR of 4.54 (3.86-5.32).
 Similarly, a meta-analysis of 11 CTs (n=7184, 3085 of which were used to assess SC risk) reported a relative risk of BCC in patients on fingolimod of 4.40 (1.58-12.24) and no significant relative risk for melanoma36.
 However, this meta-analysis only considered fingolimod and no other drugs in the same family, did not include cSCC, and the CT with the longest follow-up period was 2 years.

 The PANGAEA study evaluated the safety and efficacy of fingolimod in the routine clinical practice in Germany after 5 years on therapy37.
 They found a total of 25 cases of BCC in 4067 treated patients, obtaining an AI per person of 0.002 (0.001-0.003), which would correspond to approximately 200 cases/100,000 inhabitants/year.
-This incidence is higher than the expected BCC incidence in the German population according to 1 of the models published by Rudolph et al. (76.3 cases/100,000 inhabitants/year) in 201047 and to that reported in Spain in the systematic review by Tejera et al. in 2016 (113.05 cases/100,000 inhabitants/year)48.
+This incidence is higher than the expected BCC incidence in the German population according to one of the models published by Rudolph et al. (76.3 cases/100,000 inhabitants/year) in 201047 and to that reported in Spain in the systematic review by Tejera et al. in 2016 (113.05 cases/100,000 inhabitants/year)48.
 Additionally, patients starting on these drugs tend to be young.
-The mean age when the drug started in the PANGAEA study was 40 years.
+The mean age at the start of the medication in the PANGAEA study was 40 years old.
 At that age, the expected incidence of BCC is lower: Bielsa et al. reported that the incidence of BCC among the male population of Barcelona, Spain, between 40 and 45 years was 37.12 cases/100,000 inhabitants (63.65 for the female population)49.

 Alemtuzumab